-Labor Day might be the best time to buy a mattress: Here are all the sales going on right now
+Labor Day might be the best time to buy a mattress: Here are the sales going on now

 Cocoon by Sealy

 Cocoon by Sealy is obviously doing something right if you're to believe the thousands of positive reviews on the site.
-Your mattress — whether you want medium-soft or extra firms — is shipped completely free in a box so all you have to do is unroll and enjoy the comfort everyone is raving about.
+Your mattress — whether you want medium soft or extra firms — is shipped completely free in a box, so all you have to do is unroll and enjoy the comfort everyone is raving about.

 - This Labor Day, join the fan club when you take 25% off the Chill mattress and get a free Dreamfit sheet set and two free Dreamfit pillows to complete your bed.